sesam-community/connector-cli/README.md

 To register your webhooks make sure to run the webhook register pipes for each of your defined datatypes that support webhooks.

-Verify in the execution log for each of your webhooks pipes that the pipe succeded in registering the webhooks.
+Verify in the execution log for each of your webhooks pipes that the pipe succeeded in registering the webhooks.